aws-samples/aws-lambda-parallel-download/README.md

    `cdk deploy`

+5. Upload the sample file

+   `aws s3 cp sample.json s3://--ParallelDownloadStack.SampleS3BucketName--`

+   Substitute the `--ParallelDownloadStack.SampleS3BucketDomainName--`
+   with the value from the CDK output.

 ## Run the AWS Lambda Power Tuning

 At the [Step functions AWS console][3], locate the State machine with